 Never use natural soap in a bar or soap flakes to remove vanilla extract stains because they can make tannin stains more difficult to remove.

 If the stain is older, you may need to use additional stain removal products.
 Chlorine bleach can be used to remove the vanilla extract stains on white cotton garments and linens.
-For synthetic fabrics like polyester and for colored or printed fabrics, use a color-safe oxygen based bleach.
+For synthetic fabrics like polyester and colored or printed fabrics, use color-safe oxygen-based bleach.
 To remove the stains, mix a solution of oxygen-based bleach (brand names are: OxiClean, Tide Oxi, Nellie's All Natural Oxygen Brightener, or OXO Brite) and tepid water following package directions and completely submerge the garment.
 Allow it to soak at least four hours or overnight and then launder as usual.

 How to Remove Vanilla Extract Stains From Dry Clean Only Clothes